-The site plan must be kept up-to-date and onsite during active construction.
-Copies of the current site plan shall be available upon request.
+The SPC Construction Drawings (site plan) must be kept up-to-date and onsite during active construction.
+Copies of the current Drawings shall be available upon request.

-City staff performs oversight inspections to ensure that the site is controlled and incompliance with the Construction Activity Permit.
+City staff performs oversight inspections to ensure that the site is controlled and incompliance with the SCAP.
 An example of the City's Site Inspection (BMP) Checklist is available on line.

 Note that the CDPHE permit requires self-inspections every 14 days and after any significant rainfall or snowmelt.

-At least ten days prior to the expiration date, the permittee must submit a Construction Activity Permit Application and site plan.
-Depending on how long it has been since the last site plan review or site specific circumstances, the site plan may be reviewed during permit renewal.
+At least 10 days prior to the expiration date, the Permittee must submit an application and SPC Construction Drawings for permit renewal.
+Depending on how long it has been since the last SPC Construction Drawing review or site specific circumstances, the Drawings may be reviewed during permit renewal.
 All pending fees and penalties must be paid and applicable renewal fees apply.

-At any time any of the information requested on the permit application changes, you need to submit the Construction Activity Permit Application form with the permit number and only the information that has changed.
-Site plan submittal and review will only take place if there is a modification to the site plan.
-If the site plan is reviewed then the site plan review fee applies.
+At any time, if any of the information requested on the permit application changes, you must submit an updated application form.
+Only the information that has changed shall be included on the updated form.
+SPC Construction Drawing submittal and review will only take place if there is a modification to the Drawings.
+If the SPC Construction Drawing is reviewed then the review fee applies.

 As soon as possible but no later than 7 days of becoming aware of change in owner or permittee, you must submit a Notice of Notice of Transfer application application.
 Please note that change in contact name is not the same as change in permittee or owner; contact name or associated information change would be covered under a permit modification.
 However, if the permitted company or owner changes then it is a permit transfer.
 If both parties cannot or will not sign the form, a reassignment can be processed.
 Applicable fees will charged to the new permittee and will depend on the circumstances.
 Applicable pending fees or balances will still apply to the original permittee.